SAP-samples/cloud-alm-api-examples/mtls-setup/README.md

    `certificate.pem` and `key.pem` (the private key gets restrictive file permissions).
 4. Checks that certificate and key belong together and warns if the certificate is expired or expires within 30 days.
-5. Creates `certificate.p12` with the password you choose.
+5. Creates `certificate.pfx` with the password you choose.
 6. On macOS and Linux it additionally requests a real access token from `<certurl>/oauth/token` so you immediately know whether everything works.
    On Windows this check is not done automatically – run the `curl.exe` command from